niklasax/Company_HR_Data_Analysis/README.md

 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed

-Results from Retiring Titles:
+Two takeaways from Retiring Titles:

-* 1
+* A total of around ninety-thousand positions across the company that are in position for retirement
-* 2
+* A large amount of senior positions will be leaving the company.
+The two largest categories of retiring titles are senior engineers and senior staff.
+These two categories make up roughly 64% of all retiring titles with a total of around fifty-eigh thousand between the two.

-Results from Mentorship Eligibility:
+Two takeaways from Mentorship Eligibility:

 * 3
 * 4